 As with any procedure, it is very important to work with a practitioner who is very skilled in administering the particular peel that they are providing.
 This becomes even more important with a more aggressive procedure.
 There are a few very good peels on the market right now that have been designed specifically to treat melasma, and have also been formulated to improve patient safety.

-Microdermabrasion combined with Melaquin AM and Melaquin PM
+Microdermabrasion combined with Melarase AM and Melarase PM to improve pigmentation

 Microdermabrasion not likely to help melasma